 More than 75 years in the turkey industry

-In 2001, Jennie-O Foods and The Turkey Store Company were purchased by Hormel Foods Corporation and merged together to become the brand you know today—Jennie-O Turkey Store.
+In 1986, Jennie-O Foods, Inc. was purchased by Hormel Foods Corporation.
+In 2001, The Turkey Store Company is purchased by Hormel Foods Corporation and merged with Jennie-O Foods to become the brand you know today—Jennie-O Turkey Store.
 What began as the visions of two entrepreneurs has turned into one of the world’s largest processors and marketers of turkey products.

 The vision for today’s brand can be traced back to our founding fathers—Earl B. Olson and Wallace Jerome.

 Earl B. Olson is considered an icon in the turkey business.
 His tireless efforts and forward thinking helped propel Jennie-O Turkey Store and the turkey industry to what it is today.